KShilina/LearningStation-Final/README.md

 In the other terminal, `cd` into `express-back-end`.
 Run `npm install` or `yarn` to install the dependencies, then `npm start` or `yarn start` to launch the server.
 If you wish to use nodemon run `npm run local`.

 ### Database set up
-You need to create .env file inside the `express-back-end` directory, please take as an example .env.example
+You need to create .env file inside the `express-back-end` directory, please take as an example from .env.example file
 * Create a new database called learningstation.
 You will run psql to perform this operation :
 ``` psql
 CREATE NEW DATABASE learningstation;